 Many symbols can be found at a St. Joseph’s Table celebration, including:

 The tables—usually a three-tiered display, representing the Holy Trinity, with a statue of St. Joseph on the top tier.
 A smaller table, set for the Holy Family, is placed at front.
 These tables are filled with displays of food, flowers, candles and ‘zepolle’ [Italian donuts].
 Since St. Joseph’s feast falls during Lent, the food is traditionally meatless.

 Bread crumbs on pasta—represent saw dust on the floor of St. Joseph’s workshop

 Breads—baked in the shapes of carpenter’s tools, canes or chalices

 Wine—recalls both the miracle at Cana and, with bread, the Last Supper

 Blessed fava beans—once considered cattle feed, fava beans survived the Sicilian drought and saved the people from starvation.
 It is believed that if these beans are carried in a coin purse or kept in a pantry all year, one is never without resources.

 Communal meal and distribution or collection of food & alms—continues the tradition of celebrating God’s gifts and sharing resources with the poor

 Celebrating in Your Parish or Home

-St. Joseph Tables can be found in several parishes in the diocese around the feast of St. Joseph on March 19.
-While the COVID-19 pandemic has limited these celebrations, a list of socially-distanced events can be found on the Catholic Key website.
+St. Joseph Tables can be found in several parishes in the diocese around the feast of St. Joseph on March 19: check out the Catholic Key website for a list of times and locations.